Guest Users in Microsoft 365

 - Restrict SharePoint site access with Microsoft 365 groups and Entra security groups - SharePoint in Microsoft 365 | Microsoft Learn

-- Multitenant organization capabilities in Microsoft Entra ID
+- Multi-tenant organization capabilities in Microsoft Entra ID

 Do you have any questions for us?
 Continue the conversation on Twitter with the hashtag #AskSympraxis and mention @SympraxisC.